All Episodes

 Mike, do you think that we're doing the right thing?

-I think if there is the downside that we suspect right now with the especially the bacterial being a side effect if you will I think that there should be because I believe that there are better ways of in fact going about this Possibly even abating the problem to begin with.
+I think if there is the downside that we suspect right now with the, especially the bacterial being a side effect, if you will, I think that there should be because I believe that there are better ways of, in fact, going about this, possibly even abating the problem to begin with.

-I mean, we ban chlorofluorocarbons.
+Possibly, I mean, we ban chlorofluorocarbons.

-It's not saying that we could not find a less benign, environmentally benign, or low-impacting, if it is something like ethylene bromide, find a material to replace that.
+It's not saying that we could not find a less benign, environmentally benign or low-impacting if it is something like ethylene bromide, find a material to replace that, if that's part of the puzzle here.

-You know, we're just holding up pieces of the puzzle.
+We're just holding up pieces of the puzzle.

 We're trying to say, do these fit?